CS-THUNDER/BookMyDoctor/README.md

 # 🩺 BookMyDoctor – Online Appointment Booking System

+## 🧭 Project Overview
+**BookMyDoctor** is a web-based appointment booking system made specifically for **local doctors** and **private clinics**, especially in **semi-urban and rural areas**.
+It's **not** a hospital management system — rather, it's a digital bridge between patients and nearby offline clinics for easier scheduling.

+---

+## 🎯 Project Objective
+The aim is to help people **find local doctors easily** and **book offline appointments** from the comfort of home.
+It also helps doctors manage their bookings without disrupting their existing offline practice.

 ## 📌 Description

 **BookMyDoctor** is a web-based appointment booking platform that helps users easily find doctors, schedule appointments, and access medical services online.
 The system supports secure login for patients, doctors, and administrators.